Service Design Processes and Methods

 Come and learn the basics of service design!

-Place: Novia University of Applied Sciences in co-operation with Turku University of Applied Sciences.
-(The course can be arranged online in the case of travel restrictions.)
+Place: Online course by Novia University of Applied Sciences in co-operation with Turku University of Applied Sciences.
+The course uses Webex and Moodle as platforms for lecture recordings, materials and assignments.

 Credits: 5 ECTS